TeoRamallo/PortfolioWebsite/_projects/Project Growth.md

 featured_image: '/images/ImagesWebsite/Art Direction/Project Growth/Image-of-project-Logo.webp'
 ---

-This project was created due to the lack of information about exhibition displays and the lack of sustainable displays within the art world.
+This project was created to address the lack of information about exhibition displays and the absence of sustainable displays within the art world.

 ### Image galleries